MSU-CSE491/CSE491/projects.md

 + A data-collection and analysis module.
 This project wouldn't build an interface to an agent, but it would collect substantial information from a run.
 For example, it might track the density of where different types of agents spend their time, or catalog the interactions among agents.

 Other types of user-interfaces could also be available and can be proposed by students.

-# Project Groups

-You will be in a group of three to four people to work on one of the above modules as a semester-long project.
-Students will have the opportunity to discuss potential project ideas with each other and propose groups to the instructors.
-The instructors will also help students form groups as needed, trying to match appropriate skill combinations and interests.

-Once groups are formed, members will devise a working agreement with a plan for how they will all contribute to the project and support one another.
-Here is an [example agreement](example_agreement.html).